Time

 Edna Lister on Time

-Don’t have squinched-up hopes and plans.
+Don’t hold onto squinched-up hopes and plans.
 Don’t say, I’m through; I’m old.
 Time cannot grow old.
 Live time the right way and you cannot grow old.
 Time is filled with the greatest of ideas.
 You still have time to write the great book, paint the great picture, greater works to manifest.
-The sun, moon and stars do not age; God does not age.—Edna Lister, Truth, Your Plan, October 21, 1956.
+The sun, moon and stars do not age; God does not age.–Edna Lister, Truth, Your Plan, October 21, 1956

 We all have the same amount of time, yet some people seem to have more time than others.
 A typical phone conversation frequently contains such phrases as, I didn’t have time.
 I just didn’t get anything done.
 Or, Oh, I had such a good time today.
 Everything went so smoothly.
 I finished everything I had planned and had time to spare.